Poulpes/onboarding/readme.md

 - packaging librairies or tools
 - suggesting/designing/prototyping new products/services
 - writing down articles
-- increasing Poulpe's knowledge base
+- sharing resources and increasing Poulpe's knowledge base
 - presenting us some works
+- finding new offices !
--
+- bringing us

 ### What time should I arrive ?